infotroph/Prairie_seq/plant_manuscript/species_table.md

 ***

 Table: Plant species planted or found present during aboveground vegetation surveys of permanent quadrats in prairie restoration plots at the University of Illinois Energy Farm.
-Mean and standard deviation of stem abundance and percent cover across growing season 2012 (n = 30 quadrats * 4 sampling days = 120) are realculated from X. Feng et al. (manuscript in prep). {#tbl:splist}
+Mean and standard deviation of stem abundance and percent cover across growing season 2012 are realculated from X. Feng et al. (manuscript in prep). {#tbl:splist}

 |Functional type |Family         |Species                        |Planted? | % cover|   sd|
 |:---------------|:--------------|:------------------------------|:--------|-------:|----:|